sxlxc/Hakyllsite/posts/2025-01-04-matroid_strength.md

 The idea is to consider the dual problem which has only $|E|$ variables.
 If there is a separation oracle for testing whether a dual solution $x$ is feasible, then ellipsoid method can be used for a polynomial time algorithm.

 For spanning tree packing the dual is graph min-cut problem, which is easy for graphic matroids but NP-Hard for general matroids (to find the cogirth).
 Thus this method does not generalize to matroid base packing.
+I believe computing matroid strength is NP-Hard but I can't find a reference now.

 For spanning tree covering the dual is finding a maximum edge set whose intersection with each spanning tree is at most 1.
 This problem can be thought as a set cover, in which the sets are $\set{T|e\in T}$ for each edge $e$.
+The separation oracle solves the following problem: given edge weight $x:E\to [0,1]$, is there a spanning tree with weight greater than 1?
+We can simply find a matroid base with the largest weight.
+Thus for general matroid we can find the fractional arboricity through ellipsoid method.